What to order at Argosy

 Why locals love it: 100 percent gluten-free Venezuelan kitchen in Avondale Estates; chef-owner Lis Hernandez sources from Georgia farms but the suburban location keeps the city crowd away.

 Tip: Closed Sunday and Monday.
-The pabellon arepa is the iconic order; bring cash for tips at the counter.
+The pabellon arepa is the signature order; bring cash for tips at the counter.

 See every hidden gems pick in Atlanta →